|Number Of Contracts||28||32||29||30||28||33||34|

 Nutrition and Health

-Lima beans, like most legumes, are good sources of protein, iron, folate, magnesium and copper, and is a very good source of dietary fiber and manganese.
+Lima beans, like most legumes, are a good source of protein, iron, folate, magnesium, copper, and manganese.
 The dietary fiber in lima beans is associated with a decreased risk of diabetes, heart disease and certain cancers.
-Lima beans and their nutrients also help in the development of bones, muscle and your heart function.
+Lima beans and their nutrients also help in the development of bones, muscle and heart function.
 Lima beans are also a good addition to diets due to their iron and protein content.

 - Add lima beans to vegetable soups for a nutrient kick.

 - Roasting can be done by tossing lima beans with sesame oil and seasoning with lime juice and cayenne pepper, oven roast until hot and crisp.

 - Try lima bean in replace of chickpeas for your hummus.

 - The scientific name for the lima bean is "Phaseoulus lunatus".
 This name refers to the shape of the bean, which looks like half-moon (lunatus = crescent-shaped, in Latin).